Abu Omar al-Idlibi: Post-Assad era

 As the commander of the Northern Democratic Brigade affiliated with the SDF, al-Idlibi stated via his account on X, on 18 February 2025, announced that a meeting held between the SDF, the Syrian Democratic Council (MSD), and the Autonomous Administration of North and East Syria (AANES) resulted in a decision to integrate the security institutions belonging to the SDF and the Autonomous Administration into the structure of the Syrian army led by the new government.

 In an interview with Rudaw Media Network in October 2025, he said the US-backed SDF "will become part of the formations of the new Syrian army.
 They will be integrated as three military formations [units] and several independent brigades, including a brigade for the Women's Protection Units".

+In 2026, when the Syrian Democratic Forces joined the Syrian Army, al-Idlibi was sidelined by the government and not offered a position in the army, due to enmity between himself and Syrian President Ahmed al-Sharaa due to conflict between their units during the civil war.